 Backup and Sync by Google is an easy way for me to back up entire drives to Google Drive.
 All I do is plug in the hard drive and select the directory to sync it to on Google Drive, and let it sit until it’s done syncing.
-The next time I plug it in and make any changes, Backup and Sync will automatically take care of it.
+The next time I plug it in and make any changes, Backup and Sync will take care of it.
 This was the easiest solution I found to back up many terabytes to the cloud.

 Mac Media Key Forwarder

-One of the most frustrating features of macOS is opening the iTunes app when hitting the play/pause button.
+One of the most frustrating features of macOS is the automatic opening the iTunes app when hitting the play/pause button.
 I use Spotify, and so this was a headache when Spotify doesn’t open and instead iTunes pops up.
 Mac Media Key Forwarder allows you to set a priority app to respond to your media keys.
 With this utility, I can set priority to Spotify, so that Spotify opens instead of iTunes.
-Its super convenient, and also supports play/pause functionality for Chrome or other apps.
+Its super convenient, and also supports play/pause functionality for Chrome and other apps.

 Maccy is a clipboard manager, keeping track of the last 200 items that you copied.
-It’s an extremely simple and intuitive interface.
-By triggering a single key shortcut of your choosing, a simple UI will popup, allowing you to search the past 200 items that you’ve copied, and can copy back to the clipboard.
-Maccy is an extremely convenient and lightweight application that is a lifesaver whenever I am forgetting something that I copied before, or am toggling between many different pieces of text.
+It’s a simple and intuitive interface.
+By triggering a single key shortcut of your choosing, a UI will pop up, allowing you to search the past 200 items that you’ve copied.
+You copy it back into the clipboard by selecting one.
+Maccy is convenient and lightweight.
+It’s a lifesaver whenever I am forgetting something that I copied before, or am toggling between different pieces of text.